 Pixel 3A XL has a familiar design

-Apart from the Pixel 3A XL's polycarbonate body (instead of the original glass design) and lack of an on-screen notch, both phones look and feel nearly identical.
+Apart from the Pixel 3A XL's polycarbonate body (instead of the original glass design) and lack of an onscreen notch, the phones look and feel nearly identical.
 But the Pixel 3A XL has a lower, 1080p resolution.
-I didn't see a difference though with my naked eye when watching YouTube videos or reading news articles.
+I didn't see a difference to the naked eye when watching YouTube videos or reading news articles, though.
 You'll have to view both displays under a magnifying glass if you really want to hunt for, say, aliasing with text on the Pixel 3A XL.

 The Pixel 3A XL's screen also uses a different type of OLED display that features glass as its base layer instead of plastic.
 At times, the Pixel 3A XL looks punchier.
 Reds, yellows and oranges are warmer and whites look brighter.
 In contrast, the Pixel 3 XL's screen is bluer and despite being the more high-end device, it has much more obvious color shift.

-Like the Pixel 3 XL, you can still launch Google Assistant or silence an incoming call by squeezing the phone's sides.
+Like on the Pixel 3 XL, you can launch Google Assistant or silence an incoming call by squeezing the phone's sides.
 Note that you can't reprogram the squeeze to do anything else.
-In addition, the phone has stereo speakers, and the bottom audio speaker moved from the chin to the bottom edge of the phone.
+In addition, the phone has stereo speakers, and the bottom audio speaker has been moved from the chin to the bottom edge of the phone.

 Pixel 3A XL camera: Same killer low-light photos